 Ready to connect with a community of travelers and locals interested in learning more about your world?
-Let’s dive into Airbnb’s quality standards for experiences and talk about ways you might showcase your strengths in your experience submission.
+Let’s dive into Airbnb’s quality standards for experiences for ways to showcase your strengths in your experience submission.

 As you read more about these standards and think about your experience idea, here are a few things to keep in mind:

-○ Consider not only the knowledge you have of your subject matter but also what unique perspective you can bring to this topic or activity.
+○ Consider not only the expertise you have of your subject matter, but also the unique perspective you can bring to this topic or activity.

 ○ Let your imagination run free; experiences should feature something that guests couldn’t easily do on their own.
-Try differentiating your experience from existing tourist activities that are highly available.
+Try differentiating your experience from generic tourist activities.

 Do you have a passion for a craft, activity, and/or your community?
 When designing your experience idea and submitting for review, this is a great place to start!
 In addition to passion, an expert host should consider what unique experience, credentials, or perspective they have on the main subject matter of their activity.
 Be sure to make this clear in your experience submission.